A Causal Framework for Non-Linear Quantum Mechanics: Experimental Opportunities

 The non-linearity is sourced by the expectation values of various operators and it is thus dependent on the behavior of the entire quantum state.
 Even in a hitherto classical world where single quantum events have not significantly changed the nature of the quantum state near the observer, there is always the potential that such changes could be caused due to the ease with which the world can be placed in macroscopic superpositions.
 These changes could dramatically suppress the ability to detect and preserve quantum non-linearities.

 To illustrate this worry, suppose an experimentalist A performs the magnetometer experiment and discovers this effect.
 The results are announced and experimentalist B wants to test these results.
 Suppose it was the case that A's initial spin measurement was set to return spin up (down) with probability 0.5 (0.5).
 This implies that the universe is now in a quantum superposition.
 B is entangled with these two states of A. When B tries to repeat this experiment in B's laboratory, unless both versions of B in this entangled state have current in their coil turned on at the same time, the effective magnetic field that could be detected by B would be lower than the corresponding effect seen by A. It is conceivable that these two entangled states of B may choose to turn on current in their coils at different times since it is not unreasonable that the discovery of such an effect could result in single quantum events dramatically altering macroscopic behavior even in an otherwise classical world.
 To mitigate this risk, we suggest the following protocols. \begin{enumerate} \item The initial macroscopic split by using the spin measurement need not be 0.5.
 It is likely prudent to sacrifice sensitivity and preserve the effect.
 One could then set up the initial spin measurement so that it returns spin up with a probability $p \ll 1$ and spin down with probability $1 - p$.
 In this case, the initial signal is smaller by $p$ and would thus require a more sensitive instrument to detect.
 However, this protects the non-linearity since the initial split can be repeated without significantly changing the wave-function.
 Indeed, for this reason, it would be wise to operate in the regime $p \ll 1$ even when A is trying to search for the non-linearity. \item It would be advantageous to run experiments for sufficiently long periods of time so that there is the improved possibility of overlap between the different versions of B. \item The dilution of the non-linearity can also be decreased by communicating between different parts of the wave-function.
-For example, if A discovers these effects, A can use his setup as a way to communicate between different parts of the superposition and this communication channel can be used by B to ensure that both versions of B agree on experimental protocols. \end{enumerate}
+For example, if A discovers these effects, A can use his setup as a way to communicate between different parts of the superposition and this communication channel can be used by B to ensure that both versions of B agree on experimental protocols. \item In the best case scenario, the experiment is set up where both 'worlds' will see an effect -- for example, a spin measurements result in a macroscopic oscillating source of different frequencies.
+The non-linear effects will allow detection of the oscillations at both frequencies, essentially the same result for both.
+In addition, if the decision-making spin (quantum) measurement can automatically ({\it i.e.}, without active human intervention) trigger the macroscopic source, it may be possible for the experimentalist to see the results in an equivalent way in either world. \end{enumerate}